 Paris is always a good idea, but it’s particularly gorgeous in September when the city is comfortably warm in the middle of the day and cool in the early morning and evening.
 In September, Paris is also abuzz with Fashion Week, with glitzy shows and events taking place around the city.

-One of the many delightful things about Paris is the ease with which you can tick off the city’s significant landmarks.
+One day in Paris is enough to tick off most of the city’s significant landmarks.
 The River Seine—an attraction in itself—snakes through the center of Paris with the Eiffel Tower, Louvre, Champs-Élysées, Musée d’Orsay, and Grand Palais all located nearby.

 Visit what is arguably one of the most beautiful churches in the world, the Notre Dame, in the 4th arrondissement.
 Located on an island connected by bridges, this stunning Gothic cathedral is under renovation but you’ll still get an idea of its grandeur.

 To the south of Notre Dame is the Latin Quarter, a neighborhood filled with stylish boutiques, independent stores, and sophisticated bistros.
 Stop by Shakespeare and Company for one-of-a-kind books, browse the art stalls on the banks of the Seine, and clink glasses in a chic restaurant such as Guy Savoy’s L’Atelier Maître Albert, where spit-roasted duck and chicken is the plat du jour.

 Located roughly twelve miles southwest of central Paris, the Palace of Versailles is one of the best places to travel in September, when crowds are typically thinner than in the height of summer.

 At the grandiose royal residence of the French monarchy from 1682 until the start of the French Revolution in 1789, you can tour the Museum of the History of France, explore the Château de Versailles, the King’s Grand Apartments, and the extraordinary Hall of Mirrors, where the Treaty of Versailles was signed in 1919.

 While most travelers plan to visit Japan during the country’s famed cherry blossom season, September is an equally good time to visit Tokyo.
 In September, summer’s humidity has fizzled away, while the temperature remains mild and colorful bursts of auburn and yellow foliage begin to appear around the city.